-UK Greenhouse gas emissions and energy use data for the period 1 Septe mber 2019 to 31 August 2020 Energy consumption used to calculate emissions (kWh) 2,949,100 Emmissions in metric tonnes (CO2e) 755 Intensity Ratio (tCO2e per pupil) 0.28
+UK Greenhouse gas emissions and energy use data for the • 1 September 2019

+period to 31 August 2021 to 31 August 2020

+Energy consumption used to calculate emissions (kWh) 3,315,594 2,949,100

+Emmissions in metric tonnes (CO2e) 832 755

+Intensity Ratio (tCO2e per pupil) 0.32 0.28

-- The 2019 HM Government Environmental Reporting guidelines, the GHG Reporting Protocol and the 2020 UK Government's conversion Factors for Company Reporting have been followed - Our chosen intensity measurement ratio is total gross emissions in metric tonnes CO2e per pupil, the standard recommended ratio for the sector - Over the last 2 years the trust secured condition improvement funding to deliver boiler and heating replacements at two schools generating 10-15% improved efficiency. - Re-roofing projects at four of the trust's schools has also contributed to greater efficiency.
+- The 2019 HM Government Environmental Reporting guidelines, the GHG Reporting Protocol and the 2020 UK Government's conversion Factors for Company Reporting have been followed - Our chosen intensity measurement ratio is total gross emissions in metric tonnes CO2e per pupil, the standard recommended ratio for the sector - Over the last 3 years the Trust secured condition improvement funding to deliver boiler and heating replacements at 2 schools generating 10-15% improved efficiency.
+A further school has funding approved for heating replacement in 2021/22 with efficiency savings of 15%. - A total of 5 out of 7 schools have now benefitted from CIF funded re-roofing projects, generating efficiencies of between 17-22%.
+A further school has funding approved for re-roofing work commencing in 2021/22.